30 Other Ways to Say “Quick Learner” on A Resume

 In our digital age, being a tech-savvy learner means you can quickly adapt to new technologies, platforms, and digital tools.

-See also 30 Fresh Ways to Say "Sounds Good"
+See also 30 Other Ways to Say "I Will Be In Touch"

 Scenario: